Impact of the COVID-19 pandemic on sports: Short track speed skating

-The 2020 World Short Track Speed Skating Championships in Seoul, South Korea scheduled 13–15 March were canceled.
-The International Skating Union initially announced they were trying to reschedule the tournament to the beginning of the 2020–21 season but couldn't find a spot in the calendar.
+The 2020 World Short Track Speed Skating Championships in Seoul, South Korea scheduled for 13–15 March were canceled.
+The International Skating Union initially announced they were trying to reschedule the tournament to the beginning of the 2020–21 season but could not find a spot in the calendar.

-For the 2020–21 season, the entire world cup, scheduled to be held in November and December in Canada, South Korea and China and in February in Germany was cancelled.
+For the 2020–21 season, the entire world cup, scheduled to be held in November and December in Canada, South Korea and China and in February in Germany, was cancelled.

 Snooker

 The 2020 Gibraltar Open and its qualifying rounds took place from 11 to 15 March.
 For the first day, there was a limit of 100 spectators per session.
 On the remaining days, there were no spectators.
 A significant number of players withdrew, and there was a shortage of referees, with some early matches played without referees.

 The 2020 Tour Championship, originally scheduled for 17 to 22 March, was postponed until 20 to 26 June.

 The 2020 China Open, originally scheduled for 30 March to 5 April, was indefinitely postponed.

 The 2020 World Snooker Championship, originally scheduled 18 April to 4 May, was postponed until 31 July.

-The 2020 World Women's Snooker Championship, originally scheduled 22 to 27 June, has been postponed, and was ultimately cancelled.
+The 2020 World Women's Snooker Championship, originally scheduled 22 to 27 June, was postponed, and was ultimately cancelled.

-Speedcubing

-The World Cube Association announced on 19 March that all upcoming speedcubing competitions were to be canceled up to 19 April.
-This was later extended until 31 May.
-This included the cancellation of the biennual European and Asian Championships.
-An estimated 250+ competitions were affected by the pandemic.
-In addition to the cancellation of various 2020 competitions, the 2021 World Championship was delayed by 5 months to 28–31 December, away from its usual July spot.